sla-ppy/Snake/README.md

 # Project: Snake From Scratch
 > Snake proved to be the perfect entry-point beginner project that I was looking for.
 Hands down, I recommend this project to start with to anyone interested in C++, or game development.
 You will learn the basics of what are needed to make a game work, and possibly much more.

+## Contents:
+<a href="https://github.com/sla-ppy/Snake/edit/master/README.md#What I have learned from this project:"> What I have learned from this project:</a>
+<a href="https://github.com/sla-ppy/Snake/edit/master/README.md#Spoiler Warning:">Spoiler Warning:</a>

 ### What I have learned from this project:
 <details>
   <summary></summary>